michal-franc/michal-franc.github.io/_drafts/net-sorting/2018-04-26-net-sorting-part4.md

 permalink: /blog/net-sorting-part4/
 ---

+{% include toc.html %}

 In this blog post we will answer the question `What is a calling convention?`

+TODO:
+- description how machine code looks like and how function work

 ### Calling convention